 5. Getting inspired

 One may get inspired in the first instance and find a calling for life.
 However, this is far from the truth.
 Most of us would dabble in a lot of professions or activities before we know what is right for us.
 Hence, the most logical way is to fail often and eliminate the options faster.
-What remains should be the one that you can do everyday consistently and with passion.
+Make a bucket list of things you want to do and start eliminating them after trying once or twice.
+Give yourself a reasonable time limit.
+What remains after these tries should be the one that you can do everyday consistently and with passion.

 Getting inspired is like falling in love.
 You would know it for sure.
 You would be attracted to it frequently and find yourself engaged with it for long durations.
 Other activities will be perceived as dry and lacking zest.
 Close friends would wonder and question your dedication.
 That is when you know that it is the right path.
 But refrain from doing anything illegal, as such activities are short-lived and only deliver momentary pleasure.